averimj/Project1/README.md

 Using basic JavaScript, I created a random quote generator using array objects,loops and conditional statments.
-Watch as a mixture of funny, inspirational and powerful quotes displays across the screen with each quote generating to different background colors
+Watch as a mixture of funny, inspirational and powerful quotes displays across the screen with each quote populating to different background colors